What Is Managed File Transfer & Why Does It Beat FTP?

 File Transfer Protocol (FTP), on the other hand, is a client-server protocol used for transferring files from one computer to another over a network or the internet.
 It is most commonly used to download files from a server, or to upload files to a server.
 FTP uses a client-server architecture where one computer acts as a server to store files, and another computer, known as a client, can download files from the server over the internet.
 To access FTP, users must use an FTP client program, such as FileZilla, which allows them to connect to an FTP server.
 Once connected, the client can download files, upload files, and navigate the remote file system.

 FTP (File Transfer Protocol) is a widely used protocol for transferring files between a client and server on a network.
 It is used primarily to transfer files from a remote computer to a local computer, or vice versa.
 MFT (managed file transfer) is an advanced version of FTP that includes features such as secure file transfers, automated transfers, and workflow-based file transfer.
 MFT also provides additional features such as monitoring and reporting on transfers, audit trails, and performance metrics.
 It is more secure than basic FTP and provides a much richer set of features.

 MFT represents an evolution in file management technology, specifically for SMBs and enterprise customers with data needs related to compliance or high-volume data transactions.

 File management has always been a challenge for public networks for four major reasons:

-- Security.
 Sending data over public networks like the Internet exposes that data to unlawful access or theft.
-This exposure is a problem under normal circumstances, but even more so for businesses in industries like medicine, government, or other regulated spaces where handling Personal Identifiable Information (PII) or Personal Health Information (PHI) is common.
+This exposure is a problem under normal circumstances, but even more so for businesses in industries like medicine, government, or other regulated spaces where handling personally identifiable information and protected health information (PII/PHI) is common.

 MFT offers a solution where both security and management are taken care of so that users with specific data requirements can better handle their information transmission.